zitadel/zitadel/docs/docs/self-hosting/manage/productionchecklist.md

 ### Infrastructure Configuration

-- [ ] Make use of config management such as Terraform to provision all of the below
+- [ ] Make use of configuration management such as Terraform to provision all of the below
 - [ ] Use version control to store the provisioning
 - [ ] Use a secrets manager to store your sensible informations
 - [ ] Reduce the manual interaction with your platform to an absolute minimum